Medicare Star Ratings

 If you are currently enrolled in a 5-star plan, you can also switch to a different 5-star plan during this special enrollment period.

-Once you sign up for a new plan, your benefits will begin the first day of the month following the month the plan received your enrollment request.
+Once you sign up for a new plan, your benefits will begin the first day of the month following the month of which the plan received your enrollment request.

 - Fuglesten Biniek, J., Freed, M., Damico, A., et al. (2021, June 21).
 Medicare Advantage in 2021: Star Ratings and Bonuses.
 Retrieved from https://www.kff.org/medicare/issue-brief/medicare-advantage-in-2021-star-ratings-and-bonuses/